top of page

 Hells Angels on Wheels is a 1967

-American biker film directed by
+American biker film directed by Richard Rush

-Richard Rush and starring Adam Rourke,
+and starring Adam Rourke,

-Jack Nicholson, and Sabrina Scharf.
+and Sabrina Scharf.

 Gil Armas Gil Armas still rides a 1947 Harley 'Knucklehead'.
-He competed in dirt track events, and later sponsored a number of speedway riders.
+He competed in dirt track events and later sponsored a number of speedway riders.

+Back then, I was a hod carrier; I worked for a plastering outfit in L.A..
+I had a '36 Harley and rode with the Boozefighters.
 We used to hang out at the 'All American' bar at Firestone and Central.
-Lots of motorcycle clubs hung out there, including the 13 Rebels, and the Jackrabbits
+Lots of motorcycle clubs hung out there, including the 13 Rebels and the Jackrabbits Basically, we just went out on rides.
+Some of us went racing or did

-(A.M.A. sanctioned) half miles and miles.
+half miles and miles.
 I retired (from racing) in '53.

 I just went out to Hollister for the ride.
 A couple of my friends were racing.
+My

-want to miss out on the fun.
+to miss out on the fun.
 I ended up sleeping in the car.

 We started partying.
 There were so many motorcycles there that the police